 Lincoln’s “Unfathomable Sorrow”: Vinnie Ream, Sculptural Realism, and the Cultural Work of Sympathy in Nineteenth-Century America

-Keywords :aesthetics, realism, sentimentality, sympathy, sculpture, American art, nineteenth century, Vinnie Ream Hoxie, Abraham Lincoln
+Keywords :sentimentality, sympathy, sculpture, realism, American art, aesthetics, nineteenth century, Vinnie Ream Hoxie, Abraham Lincoln

 I think that history is particularly correct in writing Lincoln down as the man of sorrow.
 The one great, lasting, all-dominating impression that I have always carried of Lincoln has been that of unfathomable sorrow, and it was this that I tried to put into my statue.